giellatekno/neahttadigisanit/src/neahtta/configs/language_specific_rules/paradigms/README.md

   - `lemma`

-And you may also refer to the lexicon match result:

-    {{ lemma }}+N+Prop+Sem/{{ lexicon.sem_type }}+Sg+Nom

 ## Things to think about

 * Pregenerated paradigms could be accomplished by a template, but it would be fairly complex, and thus would require good access to `lxml` nodes without lots of complex template tags and custom filters.

-* For ease of template use, lots of string(normalize-space()) will need to be done on certain XPATH-provided variables.

-* Most paradigms will actually be able to be cached, if there are no variables, but template evaluation should be really fast anyway

-* Conditions should be all 'compiled' into some python function at runtime so that there's no need to constantly reevaluate and reload paradigm files.

-* Tagsets are important, but where will these come in?
-Also, should be possible to define certain variables that will always be included via XPATH in some language-specific 'global' file.
-These can be extended and overridden by each individual paradigm template file.